 - Unable to relax

-Most people with ADHD are brilliant innovators and top class problem solvers.
-With the right assistance from others, professional and nonprofessional, they can lead highly productive, resourceful and meaningful lives.
-They can draw on self-awareness, educational resources and the love and understanding of those around them to enrich their lives and celebrate their innate potential.
+Most people with ADHD are brilliant innovators and problem solvers.
+With the right assistance from others, professional and nonprofessional, they can lead highly productive, resourceful, and meaningful lives.
+They can draw on self-awareness, educational resources, and the acceptance of those around them.